Goat: In culture

-Religion
+In Hinduism, Daksha, one of the prajapati, is sometimes depicted with the head of a male goat.
+A legend states that Daksha failed to invite Shiva to a sacrifice; Shiva beheaded Daksha, but when asked by Vishnu, restored Daksha to life with the head of a goat.

 Goats are mentioned many times in the Bible.
 Their importance in ancient Israel is indicated by the seven different Hebrew and three Greek terms used in the Bible.
 A goat is considered a "clean" animal by Jewish dietary laws and a kid was slaughtered for an honored guest.
 It was also acceptable for some kinds of sacrifices.
 Goat-hair curtains were used in the tent that contained the tabernacle (Exodus 25:4).
 Its horns can be used instead of sheep's horn to make a shofar.
 On Yom Kippur, the festival of the Day of Atonement, two goats were chosen and lots were drawn for them.
 One was sacrificed and the other allowed to escape into the wilderness, symbolically carrying with it the sins of the community.
 From this comes the word "scapegoat".
-A leader or king was sometimes compared to a male goat leading the flock.

-In Matthew 25:31–46, Jesus said that like a shepherd he will separate the nations placing on his right hand the sheep, those who have shown kindness to needy and suffering disciples of Jesus and others.
-These he will reward, but the goats at his left hand, who failed to show kindness, will be punished.
-Although both sheep and goats were valued as livestock, this preference for sheep may relate to the importance of wool and the superior meat of adult sheep compared to the poor meat of adult goats.

-Satanism

-In some depictions the devil is depicted, like Baphomet, as a goat, therefore the goat and goat's head is a significant symbol throughout Satanism.
-The inverted pentagram is the symbol used for Satanism, sometimes depicted with the goat's head of Baphomet within it, which originated from the Church of Satan.
-The goat's head and head of Baphomet is also used in the logo for The Satanic Temple, which also featured the inverted pentagram.
+The devil is sometimes depicted, like Baphomet, as a goat, making the animal a significant symbol throughout Satanism.
+The inverted pentagram of Satanism is sometimes depicted with a goat's head of Baphomet, which originated from the Church of Satan.